icl-utk-edu/papi/src/components/cuda/README.md

 ## Partially Disabled Cuda Component
 As previously mentioned the `cuda` component supports three primary APIs to expose counters and controls for NVIDIA GPUs.

 The Event/Metric API only overlaps with the Perfworks API at CC 7.0 (V100).
-Meaning in the case of machines with NVIDIA GPUs with mixed compute capibilities e.g. P100 - CC 6.0 and A100 - CC 8.0 a choice must be made for which CCs the counters and controls will be exposed for.
+Meaning in the case of machines with NVIDIA GPUs with mixed compute capabilities e.g. P100 - CC 6.0 and A100 - CC 8.0 a choice must be made for which CCs the counters and controls will be exposed for.

 To allow for this choice to be made the `cuda` component supports being ***Partially Disabled***.
 Which means:

 * If exposing counters and controls for CCs <= 7.0 (e.g. P100 and V100), then support for exposing counters and controls for CCs > 7.0 will be disabled
 * If exposing counters and controls for CCs >= 7.0 (e.g. V100 and A100), then support for exposing counters and controls for CCs < 7.0 will be disabled

-By default on mixed compute capability machines, counters and conrols for CCs >= 7.0 will be exposed.
+By default on mixed compute capability machines, counters and controls for CCs >= 7.0 will be exposed.
 However, at runtime the choice of which CCs the counter and controls will be exposed for can be changed via the environment variable `PAPI_CUDA_API`.
 Simply set `PAPI_CUDA_API` equal to `LEGACY`, e.g:

 ```